penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailyocupation-properties-minimumoccupancy-properties-ocupationsettingtype.md

 engineInputGHCSchema#/definitions/dailyOcupation/properties/minimumOccupancy/properties/setting
 ```

 Indicates whether the automatic calculation of the value must be adjusted to higher or lower.
-The adjustment is made with the duration of the greater section.
+The adjustment will set with the duration of the greater section.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |